tanmaygadgil/CS5010-Group/Assignment6/UseMe.md

 The first step is to compile the classes to ensure that they run in the terminal To compile the code

-### GUI
-In order to apply the commands to the images, there are four main components on the left hand side of the window: a button to open a file, a button to save a file, a dropdown menu to select the command to apply and an apply button to apply the command to the loaded image.

-The pane in the middle will hold the image and the pane on the right will display four histograms showing the intensity, red, green and blue components.

-The open a file button will allow you to open an image.

-The save a file button will allow you to save the current image on your screen to your computer.

-The dropdown menu determines which command to apply.
-Clicking the dropdown menu will show the supported commands.
-The currently selected command will be the one applied to the current image.

-The apply button applies whatever command is currently shown in the dropdown box.

 #### Before running the script:

 1. First be in the [src/](src) directory